Kozachokx/ModifiedWallpaperEngine/README.md

 If you already have the wallpaper "ULTRAWIDE METEO-CLOCK", you can only Replace 2 files: "index.html" and "project.json"

-You can use my guest api, if it is still avalibale Weather api:
+You can use my guest api, if it is still avalibale.

+Weather api:

   cdca663e4b35e2625c6f85d92dbbe5be